-For our entry-level and lower-end systems and materials, we face competition from a variety of sources, including companies using material extrusion and Vat polymerization systems, such as Ultimaker, XYZ Printing and Formlabs.
+For our desktop systems and materials, we face competition from a variety of sources, including companies using material extrusion and Vat polymerization systems, such as Markforged, Ultimaker, XYZ Printing and Formlabs.
 The competing offerings in the lower-end categories vary based on cost, printer and part quality, support materials, speed, ease of use, software ecosystem and reliability.